 The American Council on the Teaching of Foreign Languages (ACTFL), offers the AAPPL, which is an assessment based on the National World-Readiness Standards for Learning Languages.
 This assessment is for schools participating in Utah's Dual Language Immersion program.
-It is administered to students in Grades 3-9.
+It is administered to students in grades three through nine.

-Sample AAPPL Results 9th grade 10/01/2021 - 01/31/2022
+Sample AAPPL Results 9th grade 10/16/2023 - 12/01/2022

 The average score is presented for each mode of communication in relation to the national average for all grade 9 students.
-Utah's Spanish Dual Language Immersion grade 9 students outperformed the national average in each category in 2022 with scores ranging from Intermediate Mid to Advanced.
+Utah's Spanish Dual Language Immersion grade nine students outperformed the national average in three of the four categories in 2023 with the scores ranging from Intermediate-Mid to Advanced.